tokens-studio/figma-plugin/.changeset/sweet-ties-develop.md

 "@tokens-studio/figma-plugin": patch
 ---

-Add opactiy token type as toke type which can be exported as variables.
+Opacity tokens are now being created as number variables when exported to Figma